xylous/grzegorz/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-But, honestly, the greatest contribution you can make is to add IPA spellings to words on the [English Wiktionary](https://en.wiktionary.org), which is the source for all the IPA spellings that `grzegorz` uses.
+But, honestly, the greatest contribution you can make is to add International Phonetic Alphabet (IPA) spellings to words on the [English Wiktionary](https://en.wiktionary.org), which is the source for all the spellings that `grzegorz` uses.
 The more IPA spellings there are, the higher the number of words that can be used, the more possibilities for minimal pairs.

 ## License